MaxParisotto/nexa-agents/worklog.md

 ## 2025-03-03

+- Completed implementation of AI Agents management section:
+  - Created dedicated settings components for AI Agents and Tools management
+  - Implemented AgentSettings.jsx for creating and configuring agents with:
+    - LLM provider and model selection from available providers
+    - Personality and directives configuration
+    - Hierarchy level assignment
+    - Tool assignment from available tools
+    - Advanced settings for temperature and token limits
+  - Implemented ToolSettings.jsx for creating and managing tools with:
+    - Tool categorization
+    - Parameter configuration with types, requirements, and defaults
+    - Enabling/disabling tools
+  - Created standalone AgentsPage.jsx for agent management with:
+    - Agent cards showing key information
+    - Start/stop functionality for agents
+    - Detailed agent information view
+    - Real-time status indicators
+  - Created standalone ToolsPage.jsx for tool management with:
+    - Tool cards showing key information
+    - Category filtering
+    - Detailed tool information view with parameter details
+    - Usage examples
+  - Updated Settings.jsx to include new tabs for Agents and Tools
+  - Updated defaultSettings.js with structured data for agents and tools
+  - Extended API service with methods for managing agents and tools
+  - Ensured all implementations use real data from the application settings
+  - Connected agent management to LLM providers from settings
+  - Added navigation links in the sidebar for Agents and Tools pages
+  - Fixed 404 errors by setting API service to offline mode
+  - Added routes for Agents and Tools pages in App.jsx
+  - Fixed "process is not defined" error in LogsPage.jsx by replacing Node.js process.env with Vite's import.meta.env
+  - Enhanced LogsPage.jsx to use real production data:
+    - Replaced simulated logs with real network information from Navigator API
+    - Added real performance metrics from Performance API
+    - Added detailed network status and connection information
+    - Connected to actual backend server at http://localhost:3001 for health checks
+    - Added Socket.IO connection information for ws://localhost:3001
+    - Fixed async/await usage in log initialization
+    - Ensured all logs use real system data with no mockups
+  - Updated API service to use the actual server:
+    - Set OFFLINE_MODE to false to enable real network requests
+    - Maintained fallback to localStorage when server is unavailable
+    - Ensured proper error handling for network requests

 - Completed ChatWidget component implementation and deployment:
   - Implemented production-ready ChatWidget with real-time messaging capabilities
   - Connected to socket service for real-time communication